Eros International Media Limited

 Policy on appointment and remuneration and other details of directors

-The Company's policy on directors' appointment and remuneration and other matters asprovided in Section 178(3) of the Companies Act 2013 has been disclosed in the CorporateGovernance Report which forms part of the Directors' Report.
+The Company's policy on directors' appointment and remuneration andother matters as provided in Section 178(3) of the Act has been disclosed in the CorporateGovernance Report which forms part of this Report.

-Pursuant to provisions of Section 143(12) of the Companies Act 2013 the StatutoryAuditors have not reported any incidence of fraud to the Audit Committee during the yearunder review.
+Pursuant to provisions of Section 143(12) of the Act the StatutoryAuditors have not reported any incidence of fraud to the Audit Committee during the yearunder review.

 10. SECRETARIAL AUDITORS' AND ITS REPORT